Put eCommerce next to paid advertising and return on ad spend (ROAS) is the first term that comes to mind.

 There are a few things to consider when it comes to ROAS when starting your first ad campaign.

 First, Facebook spends on prospecting – extremely “cold” audiences.
 They have never heard of you and have no idea about your brand.
-This campaign might not have a high ROAS and it’s as important as targeting a warmer audience.
+This campaign might not have a high ROAS and it’s as important as targeting a warmer audience with the right ads.
 However, bar a spontaneous purchase, this audience doesn’t usually convert on the first click.

 This makes immediate purchases less likely, but shows your product to more people and starts warming them up for potential purchase (moving from cold, to warm, to hot).